12.8K Shares

 #9 Not Being Present

-When we are struggling to connect to people or tasks, and can’t “be there,” we are really avoiding ourselves.
+When we struggle to connect to people or tasks and can’t “be there,” we avoid ourselves.

-There are issues within us about being “seen,” sharing energy and committing.
+There are issues about being “seen,” sharing energy, and committing.

-We may fear being exposed, judged, rejected, criticised, taken over or abandoned.
-We may be creating the protection of “If I don’t really show up in the first place, I’m not risking anything.”
+We may fear being exposed, judged, rejected, criticized, taken over, or abandoned.
+We may create the protection of “If I don’t really show up in the first place, I’m not risking anything.”

-The reasons why we are avoiding others and avoiding life are precisely the unresolved issues and fears that we have within ourselves.
+We avoid others and life because of the unresolved issues and fears within ourselves.

 #10 Humour, Sarcasm, Putting Up a Front

-A method of self-avoiding may be the wearing of a “mask” to fit in and no let anyone see the truth of how you really feel about yourself.
-This “mask” may be humour, sarcasm, superiority – or simply being who you think other people want you to be.
+A method of self-avoiding may be wearing a “mask” to fit in and not let anyone see the truth of how you really feel about yourself.
+This “mask” may be humor, sarcasm, superiority, or simply being who you think other people want you to be.

 Being non-authentic may allow you to fit in and function to some extent, but it comes at a high price – the less energy you put into developing yourself and shining your True Self to the world, the more you lose yourself to a False Self.

-You will be anxious, trying to gauge people and situations – trying to work out what is your best “mask” to wear on that day, or with that person.
+You will be anxious, trying to gauge people and situations and work out what your best “mask” is to wear that day or with that person.

-You may be very busy trying to fit in, win approval and get the energy of other people’s love and devotion – yet no matter what you receive you won’t trust it as being real.
+You may be very busy trying to fit in, win approval, and get the energy of other people’s love and devotion – yet no matter what you receive, you won’t trust it as being accurate.
 After all, how can you be sure other people aren’t playing the same game that you are?

-What is likely is your connections are superficial and based on “What can I get by being a certain way, rather than what can I genuinely give by sharing my authentic self?”
+What is likely is that your connections are superficial and based on the question, “What can I get by being a certain way, rather than what can I genuinely give by sharing my authentic self?”

-Until we have partnered ourselves and learnt to love and accept ourselves warts and all – how could we expect other people to accept us and believe we are worthy just for being ourselves?
+Until we have partnered ourselves and learned to love and accept ourselves, warts and all – how could we expect other people to take us and believe we are worthy just for being ourselves?

 The Shifting of Self-avoidance Into Self-partnering

-By doing so, our new more empowered healthier state of being will simply be an expression of who we have now become.
+By doing so, our new, more empowered, healthier state of being will simply express who we have become.

-For those of you on the NARP Program you can use the Goal Setting Module, and set up the following goals to reverse the faulty powerless beliefs limiting you from entering into a self-partnership.
+For those on the NARP Program, you can use the Goal Setting Module and set up the following goals to reverse the faulty, powerless beliefs limiting you from entering into a self-partnership.

-This is so much more than just speaking affirmations, which take a great deal of repeated effort and time to trickle down into your subconscious in order to produce change.
+This is more than just speaking affirmations, which take much-repeated effort and time to trickle down into your subconscious to produce change.
 Body shifts are another level entirely because they are a much more powerful and direct application.

-To recap, the following are beliefs you may want to release all resistance to in order to help claim Self-partnering:
+To recap, the following are beliefs you may want to release all resistance to help claim Self-partnering:

 #1 Blame and Shame

-Self-partnering Goal: “I release my outer focus in order to bring my power back into my own body.
+Self-partnering Goal: “I release my outer focus to bring my power back into my body.
 I now deeply partner and love myself.”

 #2 Not Spending Time Alone

 Self-partnering Goal: “It is safe to let go and just be with me.
-I rejoice in joining with myself in love, truth and healing.”
+I rejoice in joining myself in love, truth, and healing.”

 #3 Food, Sugar, Alcohol, Cigarettes and Drugs

 Self-partnering Goal: “I release the need to continue hurting myself.
-I free myself to go within in order to support, love and heal myself.”
+I free myself to go within to support, love, and heal myself.”

 #4 Social Media, TV, Computer Games

 Self-partnering Goal: “It is safe to feel.
-I have the courage to meet myself, and be with myself in order to heal.
+I dare to meet myself and be with myself to heal.
 I am worth it.”

 #5 Shopping and Material Possessions